tbrown1979/Tweeper/README.md

 *   Fill Graph with past data, instead of initializing to 0.
 (This shouldn't be too difficult since this information is already stored in elasticsearch.)
 *   Make a cleaner UI.
 I'm new to frontend development.
 *   Clean up javascript.
 (It's pretty poor)
+*   Use ES percolation queries to filter tweets sent to client